1tmb/feefo-technical-task/README.md

 My first thoughts upon reading the challenge was: "OK this is a type of fuzzy match".

-My second thought, not being especially an expert on fuzzy matching logic, was: "What libraries are out there which solve this"?
+My second thought, not being especially an expert on fuzzy matching logic, was: "What libraries are out there which are written by smarter people than I which solve this"?

-This quickly led to a description of Levenshtein distancing and a horrible looking algorithm.
+This quickly led to a description of Levenshtein distancing and a horribly complicated looking algorithm.
 For the suggested time for the task, this seemed to be over the top (i.e. being able to match typos, or equivalent terms such as JavaScript and JS).

 After a brief search for a suitably licensed simple fuzzy matching library with an exposed scoring system did not turn up a clear result, I decided to approach this task as an opportunity to showcase a bit of java streams knowledge and write a highly simplified tokenising algorithm which scores a point if there is a direct hit for a search word.